 Winners Receive a Full Scholarship to a SUNY or CUNY College or University

-All Vaccinated 12 to 17-Year-Olds in New York State Eligible for Incentive; Two More Drawings over the Coming Weeks
+All Vaccinated 12 to 17-Year-Olds in New York State Eligible for Incentive; One More Drawing To Be Held

-Governor Andrew M. Cuomo today announced the third-round winners of the 'Get A Shot to Make Your Future' incentive for a full scholarship to a SUNY or CUNY school.
-Winners receive a full scholarship to any New York public college or university, including tuition and room and board.
+Governor Andrew M. Cuomo today announced the fourth-round winners of the 'Get A Shot to Make Your Future' incentive for a full scholarship to a SUNY or CUNY school.
+Winners receive a full scholarship to any New York public college or university, including tuition, room and board, and expenses.
 New York State will administer the random drawing and select 10 winners a week over five weeks.
-Three drawings remain after this week.
-Once a 12- to 17-year-old has received their first dose of the COVID-19 vaccine, a parent or legal guardian can sign them up for upcoming drawings here.
+One drawing remains after this week.
+Once a 12- to 17-year-old has received their first dose of the COVID-19 vaccine, a parent or legal guardian can sign them up for the upcoming drawing here.
 Federal COVID-19 relief and outreach funds will be used to cover the cost of this vaccination incentive program.

-The New York State Department of Health and New York State Higher Education Services Corporation has verified the vaccination status of winners.
+The New York State Department of Health and New York State Higher Education Services Corporation have verified the vaccination status of winners.